 Changes in appearance

-Menopause can cause the vagina to feel and look different because of hormonal changes and a general loss of skin elasticity.
-The vagina walls become thin, which isn’t something you can see since it’s internal.
-But you can see your labia minora, which is part of the vulva, become thinner and flatter.
-It’s perfectly normal for your vagina to change in size and shape, especially after puberty, childbirth, and menopause.
-Lubrication is highly recommended!
+Menopause can cause the vagina to feel and look different.
+The vaginal walls become thin, which isn’t something you can see since it’s internal.
+But you can see your labia minora and majora, which are part of the vulva, become thinner and flatter.
+The skin may look paler in color and seem more taught/tight.
+While it’s perfectly normal for your vagina to change in size and shape throughout puberty, childbirth, and menopause, pain is never normal and treatment is available!

 Treatment for vaginal changes